Wondering how to get a business line of credit? It’s easier than you might think.

 Secured vs. Unsecured Lines of Credit

-- Personal or company vehicles
+- Personal or company vehicle

 - Accounts receivable

 How to Apply for a Business Line of Credit

-Checking Your Credit Score
+1. Check Your Credit Score

-Ideally, you’ll apply for a low-interest line of credit with a strong credit score of 650 or higher (although some lenders will consider applications from applicants with bad credit).
-According to the major credit reporting agencies, FICO® scores are used by 90 percent of lenders and correspond to the following categories:
+Ideally, you’ll apply for a low-interest line of credit with a fair credit score or better (although some lenders will consider applicants with bad credit).
+According to Experian, FICO credit scores are used by many lenders and correspond to the following categories:

-- 300-579: Poor
+- 300-579: Very Poor

 - 580-669: Fair